sindresorhus/sublime-autoprefixer/readme.md

 ### Keyboard shortcut

-You can also set up a keyboard shortcut to run the command by opening up "Preferences → Key Bindings - User" and adding your shortcut with the `autoprefixer` command.
+You can also set up a keyboard shortcut to run the command by opening up "Settings → Key Bindings - User" and adding your shortcut with the `autoprefixer` command.

 Example: